 |in||him||stays||and||not||he is able||to sin||because||from||the||God||he has been born|

 |one having been born||from||the||God||keeps||him||and||the||evil||not||touches||him|

-I have bolded the words above that I would like to focus on.
-In 1 John 3:9, the greek word ποιεῖ (poiei) means to do, to practice.
+I have bolded the words above on which I would like to focus.
+In 1 John 3:9, the Greek word ποιεῖ (poiei) means to do, to practice.
 The V3SPAI is shorthand for Verb, 3rd Person Singular, Present, Active, Indicative.
 Likewise, VPAN means, Verb, Present, Active, Indicative.

 ποιέωa: a marker of an agent relation with a numerable event—‘to do, to perform, to practice, to make.’ διδάσκων καὶ πορείαν ποιούμενος εἰς Ιεροσόλυμα ‘teaching as he made a journey to Jerusalem’ Lk 13:22; οἱ μαθηταὶ Ἰωάννου νηστεύουσιν πυκνὰ καὶ δεήσεις ποιοῦνται ‘John’s disciples often fast and pray’ Lk 5:33; τῷ σῷ ὀνόματι δυνάμεις πολλὰς ἐποιήσαμεν ‘in your name we did many miracles’ Mt 7:22; πίστει πεποίηκεν τὸ πάσχα ‘by faith he performed the Passover’ Heb 11:28.3

 So we see that the word means to do, to practice.
 But that isn't all.
 In Greek, like English, there are verb tenses: past, present, future.
 But in Greek, the present tense is not quite the same as the English.
 Instead, it is more a continuous action.

 Present tense: "The verb tense where the writer portrays an action in process or a state of being with no assessment of the action’s completion."4